edbrad/vm-bl-status/README.md

 ```

 ### Configure Networking
 The TCP/IP Networking configuration must be adjusted to be beter suited for a Server role.
-This includes: Assigning a **Static IP address**, specifing **DNS Servers** to be used for name resolution *(Internet & EMSMAIL.COM)*, and enabling the Linux **Firewall** (w/ Ubuntu ufw) to protect the server from Network attacks (taken from: https://michael.mckinnon.id.au/2016/05/05/configuring-ubuntu-16-04-static-ip-address/).
+This includes: Assigning a **Static IP address**, specifing **DNS Servers** to be used for name resolution on the Local LAN and the Internet, and enabling the Linux **Firewall** (w/ Ubuntu ufw) to protect the server from Network attacks (taken from: https://michael.mckinnon.id.au/2016/05/05/configuring-ubuntu-16-04-static-ip-address/).

-Edit the system network stettings file:
+Edit the system network settings file:
 ```
 $ sudo nano /etc/network/interfaces
 ```